 The entire garden is connected by a path which winds around the pond at the center of the garden.
 The path passes through all of Shukkeien's various miniaturized sceneries.
 Following this path around the garden is the best way to enjoy Shukkeien.

-Shukkeien is a 15 minute walk from Hiroshima Station.
-Alternatively, it is a few steps from "Shukkeien-mae" tram stop along tram line 9.
+The garden is a short walk from "Shukkeien-mae" along tram line 9.
 From Hiroshima Station, take tram line 1, 2 or 6 to Hacchobori and transfer to tram line 9.
-The entire journey takes about 15 minutes and costs 180 yen.
+The entire journey takes about 15 minutes and costs 190 yen.

 Admission ends 30 minutes before closing